-What do you do when you need to cross a divide or cross a river?
+What do you do when you need to cross a river or divide?
 You build a bridge, of course!

-Bridge building, especially when the bridge must span massive distances and withstand tons of traffic, the possibility of earthquakes, high winds and other tests of strength and design, requires both art and science.
+Bridge-building requires both art and science – especially for bridges that must span massive distances while being able to withstand tons of traffic, the possibility of earthquakes, high winds, and other tests of strength and design.

-The art and science of designing and building bridges have changed for the better as a result of increased understanding of engineering principles, as well as advances in technology.
+The art and science of designing and building bridges have changed for the better, due to the increased understanding of engineering principles like the concept of structural analysis, as well as advances in technology.
 New materials and methodologies add to the changes in bridge building.

 Structural analysis is the determination of the effects of loads on physical structures and their components.
-Structures subject to this type of analysis include all that must withstand loads, such as buildings, bridges, vehicles, machinery, furniture, attire, soil strata, prostheses and biological tissue.
+Structures that are subject to this type of analysis include all that must withstand loads, such as buildings, bridges, vehicles, machinery, furniture, attire, soil strata, prostheses, and biological tissue.